 In 1965, 833 square kilometres of the Chilterns were designated by the government as an Area of Outstanding Natural Beauty (AONB).
 This recognises that the Chilterns countryside is amongst the finest in the country, on a par with National Parks.
-The majority of the NDP area is within the AONB and, because the town lies at the foot of the escarpment, views of and from the AONB are a very significant feature of the landscape.
+Most the NDP area is within the AONB and, because the town lies at the foot of the escarpment, views of and from the AONB are a very significant feature of the landscape.
+Watlington Hill provides the key viewpoint and there are also other important views from The Ridgeway National Trail and viewpoints from other local footpaths.
+Distant views from the AONB may be impacted if the Chalgrove airfield development goes ahead.